 The first step is to re-evaluate the job listing.
 Are you clear about the specific duties and requirements of the job?
 Being vague will only result in wasted time for you and potential applicants.
 Finding the right employee begins with the proper job posting.
 Be intentional about what you want to attract.

-The final step in finding the right employee is to do a thorough vetting of your potential new hire.
-Too many hiring managers don’t call references or overlook red flags in the interview process.
-If you don’t do your due diligence, you could end up with a subpar employee even if the candidate looks great on paper.
+The final step in finding the right employee is thoroughly vetting your potential new hire.
+Unfortunately, too many hiring managers don’t call references or overlook red flags in the interview process.
+If you don’t do your due diligence, you could end up with a subpar employee, even if the candidate looks great on paper.

 Hiring the right employees isn’t just a shot in the dark.
-If you make a cohesive effort from the beginning to attract the right applicants, the rest will be a breeze.
+The rest will be a breeze if you make a cohesive effort to attract suitable applicants from the beginning.

 Coach Dave